 Other Types Of Soup

 Bone broth is another good choice.
 This can be a fairly light soup that’s easy to eat.
-You’re also getting some extra nutrients from the bones.
+Even better, if your’e still nauseous, you can still drink the broth for some recovery nutrients, without making your stomach situation worse.
 While the soup does take time to prepare, some companies offer versions that are ready-to-go.
 You just need to reheat them.

 Why not turn to miso soup?
 Miso soup can have a strong flavor, but this isn’t a bad thing at all.
 Some versions have some sweetness to them, which makes them easier to eat.